top of page

 Businesses that clearly communicate their unique value are more likely to attract higher-quality customers and avoid commoditization.

-Although both strategies can be effective, differentiation often creates stronger structural advantages for small and medium-sized businesses because it reduces price sensitivity and strengthens brand perception.
+Although both strategies can be effective, differentiation often creates stronger structural advantages for small and medium-sized businesses.
+It reduces price sensitivity and strengthens brand perception.

 Companies that align differentiation with segmentation, targeting, and positioning are more likely to achieve long-term competitive advantage and avoid competing purely on price.